 Hello, #Vivers!
-Many of our Selectividad students are going to receive, in the next few days, the grades of the university entrance exams that you have recently taken.
-From the academy, we want to explain what you should know if you decide to request a review of Selectividad exams, both EvAU/EBAU and PCE UNEDasiss, in any of the subjects.
+Many of our Selectivity students are going to receive, in the coming days, the scores for the university entrance exams that you have recently taken.
+From the academy, we want to explain to you what you should know if you decide to request a review of the Selectivity exam, both EvAU/EBAU and PCE UNEDasiss, in any of the subjects.

-Sometimes, it happens that the grade you have obtained is considerably lower than you expected.
-We must take into account that for an answer to get the maximum score, it must meet all the official contents required in the question.
-It must also comply with correct spelling, handwriting and presentation.
+On some occasions, it happens that the grade you have obtained is considerably lower than what you expected.
+We must keep in mind that for an answer to obtain maximum score, it must comply with all the official content required in the question.
+In addition to complying with correct spelling, calligraphy and presentation.

-Dates of revision of the Selectividad EvAU/EBAU and PCE UNEDasiss exams
+Review dates for the EvAU/EBAU and PCE UNEDasiss Selectivity exams

-In 2020, the review dates of the PCE Selectividad UNEDasiss exams will be the three days after the publication of the grades.
+In 2020, the review dates for the exams of the Selectivity PCE UNEDasiss It will be three days after the publication of the grades.
 The estimated date for this is July 21 as the deadline.
-The revision request will be made from the user panel of UNEDasiss, for the subjects that the student wishes.
+The review request will be made from the UNEDasiss user panel, for the subjects that the student desires.

-In case you request a review, you should know that your answers will be corrected by a second specialist, different from the one who evaluated your test in the first correction.
-The final result of your exam will be the arithmetic mean of the two grades obtained in both corrections.
+If you request a review, you should know that your answers will be corrected by a second specialist, different from the one who evaluated your test in the first correction.
+The final result of your exam will be the arithmetic average of the two grades obtained in each correction.

-However, if there is a difference of two or more points between the two corrections, the test will be corrected by a third specialist.
+However, if there is a difference of two or more points between both corrections, the test will be corrected by a third specialist.
 The final grade will be the arithmetic mean of the three values.

-The review also checks that your answers meet all the general and specific marking criteria, and that there are no calculation errors in the assignment of the final grade.
-It is very important to keep in mind that an exam review can raise or lower your grade.
+In the review, it is also verified that your answers meet all the general and specific correction criteria, and that there are no calculation errors in the assignment of the final grade.
+It is very important that you keep in mind that an exam review can raise or lower your grade.

-Let's say you get a 4 on your Math II exam, and you ask for a review.
+Let's imagine that you get a 4 on your Mathematics II exam, and you ask for an exam review.

-A second teacher corrects your exam, and gives you a grade of 5.
+A second teacher corrects your exam, and assigns you a grade of 5.
 Your final grade will be the arithmetic mean of both grades: (4+5)/2 = 4,5.

-A second teacher corrects your test, and gives you a grade of 7.
-As the difference is two points or more from the first correction, a third specialist corrects your test and gives you a grade of 4.
+A second teacher corrects your exam, and assigns you a score of 7.
+Since the difference is two points or more compared to the first correction, a third specialist corrects your test and assigns you a score of 4.
 The arithmetic mean of the three grades will be (4+7+4)/3 = 5.
 That will be your final grade.

-We hope we have helped you to understand the revision process of the Selectividad EvAU/EBAU and PCE UNEDasiss exams.
-If you still have any questions, please do not hesitate to contact us.
-You can do so by sending us an email to email@example.com, using our form at contact or by sending us a WhatsApp.
-Also, we hope you don't have to ask for it.
+We hope to have helped you understand the review process for the EvAU/EBAU and PCE UNEDasiss Selectivity exams.
+If you still have any questions, do not hesitate to contact us.
+You can do so by writing us an email to email@example.com, using our form contact or sending us a Whatsapp.
+Also, we hope that it is not necessary for you to ask for it.
 In any case, good luck to all of you!